factuall/factuall/README.md

 Here you can find my latest projects that survived time of not caring about having my past projects around.
 Have a good day~

-- currently working on - getting back life energy while working from home
+- currently working on - Sudoku - C# - Unity 2D
-- currently learning - how to get a motivation without being in office
+- currently learning - new keyboard
 - currently working in - Cheil Germany
 - currently working as - Web Publisher (front end)